Rafael Carbajal: National level

 In 2010, he served as assistant coach for Canada men's national under-20 soccer team.
 In 2012, he served as assistant coach for Canada men's national under-23 soccer team, and in January 2014 he was appointed assistant coach to Benito Floro for the Canada men's national soccer team.

 South America

 In 2016, he returned to his native country to manage Canadian S.C. of the Uruguayan Segunda División.

 In June 2021, he was named the head coach for Tacuary in Paraguay's Tercera División.
 The following season, Carbajal managed in Paraguay's second-tier league with Club Atlético 3 de Febrero.
-In 2023, he secured a deal with league rivals Atyrá where he only managed the club in one match.
-Shortly after he returned to his former club 3 de Febrero initially as a technical director.
-Immediately after he was named the manager for the club.
+In 2023, he secured a deal with league rivals Atyrá, where he only managed the club in one match.
+Shortly after, he returned to his former club, 3 de Febrero, initially as a technical director.
+Immediately after, he was named the manager for the club.

+In 2025, he returned to manage Club Atlético 3 de Febrero.